 Bought an extra loaf of your favorite bread?
-If you haven’t finished it in a few days, you probably wonder: how long does bread last before it goes bad?
+If you still haven’t finished after a few days, you’re probably wondering: how long does bread last before it goes bad?

 The reason why bread goes stale is that the starches within the product start degrading.
 Because of that, wrapping the bread before storage is so important.